Iris caucasica: Native

 Iris caucasica grows on limestone mountain slopes (at 1200-3500m above sea level) in Turkey and Armenia and Azerbaijan, in the Caucasus mountains.
 Bieberstein notes seeing it near Tbilisi in the South Caucasus.

 It has also been found in Israel and Iran.

 Hybrids

-In 1892, Michael Foster introduced a hybrid version Iris Caucasica 'Kharput'.
-Which does not have winged falls.
+In 1892, Michael Foster introduced a hybrid version Iris Caucasica 'Kharput'. which does not have winged falls.
 It still has 4–5 flowers per stem, which are greenish-yellow.
 But they are generally larger than parent plant.

-Uses
+Folk use

-Iris caucasica (or Sarı nevroz, a local name of Ovacık, Dersim) has been used a folk medicinal plant in Turkey.
+A survey of plants used as folk medicine showed that Iris caucasica Hoffm. subsp. turcica (or Sarı nevroz, a local name used in Ovacık, Dersim) has been used as for folk medicine in Turkey.
 The flowers have been used in an infusion to treat colds.